 Deacon Peggy Grant

 Founded in 1998, Earthworks Urban Farm is a program of the Capuchin Soup Kitchen run by the Franciscan friars.
-The farm is spread out across 1.25 acres of certified organic urban garden space, in addition to orchards.
-Their mission seeks to build a just, beautiful food system through education, inspiration, and community development.
-As a working study in both social justice and in knowing the origins of the food we eat, Earthworks strives to restore connection to the environment and community.
+The farm is spread across 1.25 acres of certified organic urban garden space, in addition to their orchards.
+Their mission seeks to build a just and beautiful food system through education, inspiration and community development.
+Earthworks strives to restore connection between the environment and community, as a working study in both social justice and in knowing the origins of the food we eat.

-Upon their return home, our youth mission team shared some of their stories and led Presbyterian Church of Wyoming worshipers in a service they also helped plan and lead.
-One student told us how much she learned from and enjoyed getting to know the people who worked on the farm and in the soup kitchen, as well as their children and some youth from other churches who were also helping out.
-Finally, she told us, “This part is for the people in Detroit whose names we did not learn.
-It’s for the people who passed by in cars and waved or sometimes stopped to talk about the beauty and development in Roxanne and Donald’s garden.
-It’s for the man on the bike who passed by and shouted, “Teamwork makes the dream work!”
+Upon their return home, our youth mission team shared some of their stories and led Presbyterian Church of Wyoming worshippers in a service that they also helped plan and lead.
+One student told us how much she learned from and enjoyed getting to know the people who worked on the farm and in the soup kitchen, among many others she met.
+She told us, “This part is for the people in Detroit whose names we did not learn.
+It’s for the people who passed by in cars and waved, or stopped to talk about the beauty and development in Roxanne and Donald’s garden.
+It’s for the man who biked by and shouted, ‘Teamwork makes the dream work!’
 We may not have gotten to know these people by name and story, but that doesn’t mean they didn’t touch our lives.”

-As the worship service closed, all who were gathered formed a huge circle, held hands, and sang together “Draw the Circle Wide.”
-I left with tears in my eyes and thankfulness that our God continues to touch all lives, young and old, and in between!
+As the worship service closed, we all formed a huge circle, held hands and sang together “Draw the Circle Wide.”
+I left with tears in my eyes and thankfulness that our God continues to touch all lives, young and old and in between!